MicrosoftDocs/bing-docs/bing-docs/bing-web-search/tutorial/bing-web-search-single-page-app.md

 Here are a few things that you'll need to run the app:

 * An Azure subscription - [Create one for free](https://azure.microsoft.com/free/cognitive-services/).
-* Once you have your Azure subscription, <a href="https://portal.azure.com/#create/Microsoft.CognitiveServicesBingSearch-v7"  title="Create a Bing Search resource". target="_blank">create a Bing Search resource <span class="docon docon-navigate-external x-hidden-focus"></span></a> in the Azure portal to get your key and endpoint.
+* Once you have your Azure subscription, <a href="https://portal.azure.com/#create/Microsoft.CognitiveServicesBingSearch-v7"  title="Create a Bing Search resource" target="_blank"> create a Bing Search resource <span class="docon docon-navigate-external x-hidden-focus"></span></a> in the Azure portal to get your key and endpoint.
 After it deploys, click **Go to resource**.

 * Node.js 8 or later